ItsXrgon/ItsXrgon/README.md

 ## About me
- Hello, I am Ali Koheil (ItsXrgon), an Egyptian 18 year old Computer Engineering undergraduate at the German University in Cairo.
+ Hello, I am me (ItsXrgon), a Computer Engineering undergraduate in Cairo.
 Aside from university projects, I like to work on personal projects which you can find on my profile.

  <!---